Home

 Whether you’ve decided to take a cruise ship organized shuttle boat, or take a vaporetto ride down the Grand Canal, you will get dropped off very close to this square.

-If you decide to walk all the way from the cruise ship, just follow the signs that direct you to St Mark’s square.
+If you decide to walk all the way from the cruise ship with a little help of the new Venice people mover, just follow the signs that direct you to St Mark’s square.

 The optimal time is from 9 am - 10 am.
 At that time, shops and cafés won’t be open yet and there won’t be crowds.